 USED FERRARI CARS FOR SALE

-2010 Ferrari F149 California - Collision Damage - $33,900 These are repairable, damaged, salvage Ferrari cars for sale.
+These are repairable, damaged, salvage Ferrari cars for sale.
 We offer the largest inventory of easy to repair Ferrari and Lamborghini salvage vehicles for sale.
 We offer more than 12,000 salvage cars, motorcycles, trucks, jet skis, boats, atvs, rvs, semi trucks, trailers, bull dozers, forklifts, tractors, snowmobiles, industrial equipment and project cars for sale at deeply discounted prices.
-These are just a few examples from our large inventory of wrecked, damaged, salvage Ferrari and Lamborghini cars for sale each week.
-All vehicles are sold with titles.
-Vehicles can be inspected and purchased in-person or bought online with insured delivery to any location worldwide.
-The inventory changes daily.

-salvage car business offering a No Risk 100% Money Back Guarantee.
+- We're the only salvage car business offering a No Risk 100% Money Back Guarantee.

 1992 Ferrari F40 - Fresh Water Street Flood Car - MAKE OFFER